king’s train of artillery

 The practice of third penny sales which involved officers selling surplus material and retaining one third of the value was stopped in 1638.

 In 1626 Sergeants traveling expenses are paid at the rate of two shillings and six pence per day.
 They were expected to travel sixteen miles each day.
-By February 1627 a Soldiers traveling the then expected journey of fifteen miles each day would receive eight pence Conduct Money.
+By February 1627 soldiers traveling the then expected journey of fifteen miles each day would receive eight pence Conduct Money.

 The victualling allowance in 1626[7] for a soldier each day while being transported by ship was: